Joseph M. Hartfield Professor of Law

 Michael Collins teaches Civil Procedure, Federal Courts, Conflict of Laws and Evidence.
 Before coming to UVA, where he is currently the Joseph M. Hartfield Professor of Law and the Class of 1948 Professor of Scholarly Research in Law, Collins taught at Tulane Law School, where he was the Robert A. Ainsworth Professor of Law.

 Collins’ research interests lie in the areas of federal courts, procedure and legal history.
-His recently published works include an essay entitled "Federal Question Jurisdiction and Justice Holmes"; a chapter in Federal Courts Stories on Tarble’s Case (both with Ann Woolhandler); and an article on the treatment of jurisdictional defects in the federal courts.
-His writings have appeared in the California, Columbia, Georgetown, Notre Dame and Virginia law reviews.
-He has also co-authored casebooks on federal jurisdiction and on civil procedure, and he has published a handbook on constitutional tort litigation.
+His recently published works include the casebook Transnational Civil Litigation (with Joachim Zekoll and George Rutherglen), an article on the obligation of state courts to entertain sister-state claims (with Ann Woolhandler) and an article titled "Reconstructing Murdock v.
+Memphis."
+His writings have appeared in the California, Columbia, Emory, Georgetown and Virginia law reviews.
+He has also co-authored casebooks on federal jurisdiction and on first-year civil procedure, and he has published a handbook on constitutional tort litigation.

 Transnational Civil Litigation (with Joachim Zekoll and George A. Rutherglen) (West, 2013).

 Section 1983 Litigation in a Nutshell (West 1997; Thomson/West, 5th ed. forthcoming, 2015).

 Federal Courts—Theory and Practice (with R. Clinton & R. Matasar) (Little, Brown & Co., 1996).